-Competences • Describes and applies the principles that underpin curriculum development. • Constructs and undertakes a Needs Analysis plan. • Develops patient centred educational and clinical outcomes. • Identifies and designs a feedback tool(s). • Appropriately reflects on feedback and adjusts the programme accordingly.
+- Describes and applies the principles that underpin curriculum development - Constructs and undertakes a Needs Analysis plan - Develops patient centred educational and clinical outcomes - Identifies and designs a feedback tool(s) - Appropriately reflects on feedback and adjusts the programme accordingly

-Examples of relevant supporting evidence • The new course curriculum. • Feedback from participants. • Feedback from peers/supervisors.
+- The new course curriculum

+- Feedback from participants

+- Feedback from peers/supervisors

-Suggested projects:
+Suggested projects

-a)For the undergraduate option, this outcome measure will take early liaison with the appropriate medical school - either UEA or ARU - to review the opportunities available to undertake this project work.
+- a) For the undergraduate option, this outcome measure will take early liaison with the appropriate medical school either UEA or ARU to review the opportunities available to undertake this project work.
 This can be brokered through the foundation schools directors.
-This is a challenging project to deliver in its entirety.

-b)Alternatively, the trainee can consider an element of the foundation curriculum, and work with their local FTPD.
+This is a challenging project to deliver in its entirety. - B) Alternatively, the trainee can consider an element of the foundation curriculum, and work with their local FTPD.
 We would suggest review in the first year of training needs gap analysis and then development of your curriculum, and pilot feedback.
 Consider which element you wish to cover, devise appropriate generic/hub/simulation or e-learning to cover the gap.
 Deliver this teaching with appropriate feedback tool and peer review.
 Follow with a reflection.

-Outcome 6b: Presents the new module at a local/national/ international meeting.
+Outcome 6b: Presents the new module at a local/national/international meeting.

-Competences • Describes the purpose of scientific meetings. • Submits an abstract to a scientific meeting. • Produces and presents a poster/oral presentation.
+- Describes the purpose of scientific meetings - Submits an abstract to a scientific meeting - Produces and presents a poster/oral presentation

-Examples of relevant supporting evidence • Acceptance letter at a local/national/international meeting. • Poster/PowerPoint slides. • Published conference abstract/programme. • Certificate of attendance.
+- Acceptance letter at a local/national/international meeting

+- Poster/PowerPoint slides

+- Published conference abstract/programme

+- Certificate of attendance